 - Stand with your feet hip-width apart.
 Keep your arms at your sides or make a double fist in front of your chest.

 - Move your right foot behind your left foot.
 Keep moving your right foot to the left until it passes your left foot by several inches.
+Keep your hips facing forward with a tight, strong core.
 Plant your right foot on the floor and lower yourself until your knee hovers above the ground.

 - Bring your right foot back to center and plant it (back to the starting position).